Diamond Carat Weight GuideDiamond Weight – Carat Explained

-The only diamond carat weight guide you will ever need.
+The only diamond-carat weight guide you will ever need.
 Most people do not buy diamonds every day.
-To help you our Diamond Carat Weight Explained as simple as we can.
-Although diamond weight is an important thing to consider.
-So too is clarity, colour and cut when purchasing your chosen stone.
+To help you our Diamond Carat Weight we try to Explain it as simply as we can.
+Although diamond weight is an important thing to consider, so too is clarity, colour and cut when purchasing your chosen stone.

 Diamond Carat Weight